Seagate/cortx-hare/rfc/4/README.md

 `eq/<epoch>` | event | `eq/*` items are collectively referred to as the EQ (Event Queue).
 Events are consumed and dequeued by the RC script.
 `leader` | node name | This key is used for RC leader election.
 Created with [`consul lock`](https://www.consul.io/docs/commands/lock.html) command.
 `processes/<fid>` | `{ "state": "<HA state>" }` | The items are created and updated by `hax` processes.
 Supported values of \<HA state\>: `M0_CONF_HA_PROCESS_STARTING`, `M0_CONF_HA_PROCESS_STARTED`, `M0_CONF_HA_PROCESS_STOPPING`, `M0_CONF_HA_PROCESS_STOPPED`.
+`timeout` | YYYYmmddHHMM.SS | This value is used by the RC timeout mechanism.

 <!--
   XXX TODO: s/processes/m0-servers/